Guinea-Bissau: Are drug cartels behind the attempted coup? | DW | 03.02.2022

 In the wake of the recent coup attempt, one name keeps coming up again and again: Bubo Na Tchuto — even though he is no longer active in the military.

-An airliner parked at the airport of the capital Bissau since October 2020 has been the subject of much discussion in recent months — especially with regards to the state of corruption and active collaboration between government and military officials and drug cartels.
+An airliner parked at the airport of the capital, Bissau, since October 2020 has been the subject of much discussion in recent months — especially with regard to the state of corruption and active collaboration between government and military officials and drug cartels.

 The relevant authorities don't know who owns the Airbus 340 aircraft, nor what it was carrying when it landed there.
 Investigations into this mysterious state of affairs have been repeatedly postponed or avoided.